brycewray/hugo-site/content/posts/2022/04/winds-change.md

 As I wrap up this tell-all: no, I won’t even *suggest*, much less promise, that I will never again migrate this site to a different platform.
 I started to count the number of times that I’ve performed (or attempted) such a migration since I first launched the site in September, 2018; and, quite frankly, I could no longer even remember all the switches.[^5] That is a testimony to my nerdy curiosity, but definitely not to any degree of consistency.

 Besides: it’s clear that my mind, especially the part where that nerdy curiosity is always lurking, has no concept of what *the foreseeable future* means.
 So, why pretend?
 I’ll stick with Astro until I change my mind again.
 And who knows when that’ll be?
 It might be next week.
 It might be next month.
 It might be next year.
-Or— Well, you get the idea.
+Or —  Well, you get the idea.
 Whatever happens (and whenever it does), I hope to keep you informed and, perhaps, entertained.
 Thanks as always for your patient readership.

-**Update, 2022-05-07**: And, sure enough, I brought it back to Hugo today (at least for now), as explained in “[Mulling over migration](/posts/2022/05/mulling-over-migration/#a-sheepish-u-turn)?”
+**Update, 2022‑05‑07**: And, sure enough, I brought it back to Hugo today (at least for now), as explained in “[Mulling over migration](/posts/2022/05/mulling-over-migration/#a-sheepish-u-turn)?”
 {.yellowBox}

 [^1]:	For those not familiar with my “dance” among different SSGs during 2019, just follow that link for the whole, sordid story.